theforeman/foreman-infra/docs/monitoring.md

 ## Alerting

+### Alertmanagers

+Grafana uses [Alertmanagers](https://prometheus.io/docs/alerting/latest/alertmanager/) for sending out the alerts.
+Depending on the Alert rule, a different manager is used: "Grafana" for user-defined Alert rules (as below) and "grafanacloud-theforeman-ngalertmanager" for datasource-defined rules.

 ### Contact points

 Contact points in Grafana are "notification groups", that can use different integrations (like mail, Slack, etc) and targets (like mail address etc).

-Right now only one contact point is defined: `grafana-default-email` - it sends email to Eric, Ewoud and Evgeni.
+Right now only one contact point per Alertmanager is defined: `grafana-default-email` (Grafana), `default` (grafanacloud-theforeman-ngalertmanager) - they send email to Eric, Ewoud, Evgeni, Marek, Ondrej, Shim, Devendra, and Jameer.

-### Alert rules
+### user-defined Alert rules

 #### pending package updates